uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 ``ubos-admin setnetconfig``
 ---------------------------

 Sets a network configuration for your device.
-Currently, only a handful are available, but there will be more:
+Some of these networking configurations require the installation of additional ``ubos-networking-XXX`` packages.
+To determine the currently installed and available networking configurations, execute ``ubos-admin listnetconfigs``.

 To switch networking off: